lsst-dm/Openstack-tests/README.md

 For tutorials see <a href = 'https://docs.docker.com/engine/tutorials/' target='_blank'>Docker Tutorials</a>.

-## Resolving IP conflics with illinoisnet
+## Resolving IP conflicts with illinoisnet

 I install bridge-utils and ran the code Matias gave me to resovle the conflict.

-#### Issue:
-Docker hello-world doesn't run anymore, exiting with error:

-    docker: Cannot connect to the Docker daemon.
-Is the docker daemon running on this host?.